murer/dsopz/README.md

     cat processed.bak | python src/importer.py -d gae-project -n namespace -o upsert

 This will generate `processe.bak` file with all entities from `entities.bak` which have changed `col1` or `col2` to indexed `true`.
 And you you want to upload it back to datastore

+### Entity File

+This entity file used to pipe in or out these python commands has one json per file.
+Each json is a datastore entity just like [https://cloud.google.com/datastore/docs](Google Cloud Datastore) returns.
+These entities does not have the partionId (namespace) information.

 ### Extract CSV from entities file